Cyanose/kcal-counter-shell/README.md

 Just run `init.sh` script first in order to set up the database

-I'm too lazy to create one huge script to implement all interactions with database, so I splitted them into 4 small ones.
+I'm too lazy to create one huge script to implement all interactions with database, so I splitted them into 5 small ones.
 Use them separately.

+In order to add new product to your database, run `./new_product.sh` and enter values per 100g of product, and then if you want to bind the existing product with the serving run `./bind_product_with_serving.sh`

 ### Presentation: